PCP theorem: First theorem [in 1990]

 Feige, Goldwasser, Lund, Safra, and Szegedy (1991), and Arora and Safra in 1992 (Arora & Safra 1992) to yield a proof of the PCP theorem by Arora, Lund, Motwani, Sudan, and Szegedy in 1998 (Arora, Lund, Motwani & Sudan 1998).

 The 2001 Gödel Prize was awarded to Sanjeev Arora, Uriel Feige, Shafi Goldwasser, Carsten Lund, László Lovász, Rajeev Motwani, Shmuel Safra, Madhu Sudan, and Mario Szegedy for work on the PCP theorem and its connection to hardness of approximation.

 In 2005 Irit Dinur discovered a significantly simpler proof of the PCP theorem, using expander graphs.
 She received the 2019 Gödel Prize for this.

+In 2025 the PCP theorem was proven to hold even when limited to perfectly zero knowledge proofs.

 Quantum analogs

 Nonlocal games version

 A version of the PCP theorem for quantum nonlocal games would state that it is computationally hard to approximate the quantum value of a quantum nonlocal game.

 In 2012, Thomas Vidick and Tsuyoshi Ito published a result that showed a "strong limitation on the ability of entangled provers to collude in a multiplayer game".
 This could be a step toward proving the quantum analogue of the PCP theorem, since when the result was reported in the media, professor Dorit Aharonov called it "the quantum analogue of an earlier paper on multiprover interactive proofs" that "basically led to the PCP theorem".

 In 2018, Thomas Vidick and Anand Natarajan proved a games variant of quantum PCP theorem under randomized reduction.
 It states that $\mathsf{QMA}\subseteq\mathsf{MIP}^*[\log n,1,\tfrac12]$, where $\mathsf{MIP}^*[f(n),c,s]$ is a complexity class of multi-prover quantum interactive proofs systems with $f(n)$-bit classical communications, and the completeness is $c$ and the soundness is $s$.